The final part of my interview with Fr. Rod Bower, we talk heaven, kingdoms, Shakespeare and prophetic wisdom.

 Fr.
 Rod: I’m quite orthodox.
 I mean what I find with the conservatives who try to drag me down from time to time, is that they have an idea that there’s an orthodox theological line in the sand, you’ve crossed that, and therefore you’re a heretic.
 Many don’t have a deep questioning of what that particular doctrine REALLY looks like, where it came from, why do we have it, what did that mean in the 3rd century?

-Kirsten: Yes, the cultural context of the Bible, do you find that people tend to generalize and they take it for today, and it has nothing to do with today?
+Kirsten: The cultural context of the Bible is interesting, do you find that people tend to generalize in ways that has nothing to do with today?

 Fr.
 Rod: Oh yes.
 Take the sexuality debate; it’s a classic example.
 The modern Bible translates a word as homosexual.
 It’s not; you can’t translate that word like that.
 The whole concept doesn’t exist in the first century.
 And so people are thumping and turning up on your doorstep with their Bibles open to 1 Corinthians or whatever text they’ve found, and they’ll point and say, look it says ‘Homosexuals.’
 And I say, No, it doesn’t!